openwisp/openwisp-notifications/README.rst

 ------------

-**openwisp-notifications** provides email and web notifications for OpenWISP.
+**openwisp-notifications** provides email and web notifications for `OpenWISP <http://openwisp.org>`_.

-It is used to notify OpenWISP users about meaningful events in their network.
+Its main goal is to allow the other OpenWISP modules to notify users about meaningful events that happen in their network.
-It not only handles common tasks like selecting appropriate recipients for a notification, sending email notifications, etc. but also provide measures to customize those notifications with provision for configurable email templates, grouping of notifications to ease management and so on.
-**openwisp-notifications** takes care of all this, so you can focus on what matters the most.

 ------------